Joik2ww/FileOrganizer/README.txt

    Bugreports and other requests can be submited to joik2ww@gmail.com I answer when I wish, will, want or can.

-   If you love it consider donating for coffee and PC parts https://paypal.me/joik2ww
+   If you love it consider donating for coffee and PC parts https://paypal.me/joik2ww or https://buymeacoffee.com/joik2wwf